dfe-analytical-services/explore-education-statistics/styleguides/styleguide-backend.md

 of usage.
   - Concrete examples of the naming convention for the construction methods so far include `BuildController`, `BuildService` and `BuildApp`.

+<a id="s3.2.2.2"></a>
+#### 3.2.2.2 When To Use Mocks

+- Prefer using real dependencies rather than mocks for non-integration tests - unless the circumstances make this difficult.

 <a id="s3.3"></a>
 ### 3.3 Best Practices